plechev-64/wordpress-db-query/README.md

 ## Description

-It`s a helpfull class for a building simple and coplex requests to standart and custom tables of database.
+It's a helpfull class for a building simple and coplex requests to standart and custom tables of database.

 ## Examples